 As a result of the expanded scope of our Israeli operations, our currency rate fluctuation risk associated with the exchange rate movement of the U.S. dollar against the New Israeli Shekel ("NIS") has increased.
-During the three and six months ended June 30, 2015, the U.S. dollar appreciated by approximately 11% and 12%, respectively, as compared to the NIS.
-During the three and six months ended June 30, 2015, expenses generated by our Israeli operations totaled approximately \$15.0 million and \$28.5 million, respectively.
+During the three and nine months ended September 30, 2015, the U.S. dollar appreciated by approximately 9% and 11%, respectively, as compared to the NIS.
+During the three and nine months ended September 30, 2015, expenses generated by our Israeli operations totaled approximately \$14 million and \$42 million, respectively.
 During 2015, we hedged this foreign currency risk exposure.
 We actively monitor the movement of the U.S. dollar against the NIS, Pound Sterling, Euro, AUS dollar and Japanese Yen and have considered the use of financial instruments, including but not limited to derivative financial instruments, which could mitigate such risk.
 If we determine that our risk of exposure materially exceeds the potential cost of derivative financial instruments, we may continue to enter in to these types of investments.
-The functional currency of our wholly-owned Israeli subsidiaries, LivePerson Ltd. (formerly HumanClick Ltd.) and Kasamba Ltd., is the U.S. dollar; the functional currency of our operations in the United Kingdom is the Pound Sterling; the functional currency of our operations in the Netherlands, Germany, Italy and France is the Euro; the functional currency of our operations in Japan is the Japanese Yen.
+The functional currency of our operations in the United Kingdom is the Pound Sterling; the functional currency of our operations in the Netherlands, Germany, Italy and France is the Euro; the functional currency of our operations in Australia is the Australian Dollar; and the functional currency of our operations in Japan is the Japanese Yen.